Guide to the First 30 Days of a Deployment!

 I have been thinking about what I would need if I was a new Military spouse getting ready for her first deployment.
 I know I would need encouragement, I would need to know it was going to be okay, and I think some sort of guide would help.

 I remember reading in a magazine years ago that the first 30 days of a breakup are the hardest.
-It followed with an article about what to do each day to move ahead.
+This followed with an article about what to do each day to move ahead.
 A deployment is like a breakup in some ways.
 Although it is one that doesn’t last forever.
 You go through a lot of similar feelings of loss and sadness.
 Of wondering if there was a way your spouse didn’t have to get deployed and then eventually coming to some type of acceptance.

 So here we go…